vincentlg/omerta/README.md

 With this system, Bob and Alice have all the advantages of Facebook without the disadvantages.

 From Facebook's point of view, this hijacking is not easy to detect and sensure, and techniques of offustation can always be added to Omerta to get a head start.

+## What exactly did we do during the Hackatons?
+Design a technical solution to meet the initial idea Test an ECEIS implementation to validate that ethereum-identites could be used to send messages Create scripts to interchange the event to send a message on Facebook / Twitter Create Crawler to identify encrypted messages and replace them on the fly.

+## What we could not complete
+The script injection by the extension is not fully functional, but we have proved that it is technically possible, we ran out of time.

+## The team
+We are 3 developers (Backend / Blockchain)
+We work together at Rockside.io - We come from Paris and we are between 22 and 33 years old.

+## Licence
+MIT

 ## What is Omerta?